In this tutorial, we’ll look at the hashing methods used by Linux to hash the user’s passphrase.

 The hashed passphrase follows a specific format:

-The id is the ID of the hashing method used when hashing the passphrase.
+The id is the hashing method used when hashing the passphrase.
 For example, if the hash value is produced by yescrypt, the ID will be y, and 6 if the sha512crypt method is used.
 For a complete list of hashing methods and their ID, we can refer to the file format of the crypt function documentation.

-By comparing the hashed passphrase of bob we saw earlier with the format, we can see that the ID of the encryption method is y.
+By comparing the hashed passphrase of bob we saw earlier with the format, we can see that the ID of the hashing method is y.
 In other words, our passphrase for user account bob is hashed using the yescrypt method.

 4. Changing the Hashing Method

 To change the hashing method for hashing the passphrase, we can look at the /etc/pam.d/common-password file.
 This file contains a line that configures the hashing method used for hashing passphrases.
 Specifically, we can look at the line with the text pam_unix.so.